iamS1lly/RAGE-Watermark-Remover/README.md

 > can cause damage to FiveM USE AT YOUR OWN CAUTION, ofc i made the plugin but i aint tryna have people come after me cause "oh it broke my game" While i doubt that'll happen i wanna include that warning

 > [!CAUTION]
-> The plugin as a good change of breaking after every fivem update so in that case either update the font rendering blocker or just wait for me to update it 🤷
+> The plugin has a good change of breaking after every fivem update so in that case either update the rfwm_hook.h or just wait for me to update it 🤷